What to do when we “lose”

 Review of Strategy and Soul

 Reading Daniel Hunter’s Strategy & Soul is almost as good as taking one of his Training for Change workshops.
 It’s a very experiential read, immersing you in the story of community organizing and developing a campaign to keep casinos out of Philadelphia.
-You quickly find yourself drawn into the details of the struggle and with graceful ease there is a
+You quickly find yourself drawn into the details of the struggle and with graceful ease there is a step back to reflect on what is happening and the theory

 Read More